Recursive Importance Sketching for Rank Constrained Least Squares: Algorithms and High-order Convergence: Theoretical Analysis

 Moreover, a quadratic-linear convergence rate also appears in several other methods under different settings: \cite{pilanci2017newton} studied the local convergence of the randomized Newton Sketch for objectives with strong convexity and smooth properties; \cite{erdogdu2015convergence} considered the sub-sampled Newton method to optimize an objective function in the form of a sum of convex functions and established their convergence theory with the well-conditioned sub-sampled Hessian.
 We consider the non-convex matrix optimization problem \eqref{eq:minimization} and use the recursive importance sketching method.
 Our quadratic-linear convergence result can be boosted to quadratic when $\bar{\bepsilon}=0$.

 \end{Remark}

-\begin{Remark}[Initialization and global convergence of RISRO] The convergence theory in Theorem \ref{th: local contraction general setting} requires a good initialization condition.
+\begin{Remark}[Initialization] The convergence theory in Theorem \ref{th: local contraction general setting} requires a good initialization condition.
 Practically, the spectral method often provides a sufficiently good initialization that meets the requirement in \eqref{ineq: optimization theory initialization condition} in many statistical applications.
-In Section \ref{sec: statistics applications} and \ref{sec:numerics}, we will illustrate this point from two applications: matrix trace regression and phase retrieval.
+In Section \ref{sec: statistics applications} and \ref{sec:numerics}, we will illustrate this point from two applications: matrix trace regression and phase retrieval. \end{Remark}

-Moreover, by the classic theory of Riemannian optimization, the established connection of RISRO and Riemannian Gauss-Newton in the next section implies that vanilla RISRO may not converge when the RIP or the initialization condition fails.
-On the other hand, \cite[Section 8.4]{absil2009optimization} suggested that by adding or modifying the algorithm with certain line search, trust-region, or Levenberg-Marquardt schemes, global convergence of Riemannian Gauss-Newton can be guaranteed under proper assumptions. \end{Remark}

 \begin{Remark}[Small residual condition in Theorem \ref{th: local contraction general setting}] In addition to the initialization condition, the small residual condition $\|\cA^*(\widebar{\bepsilon})\|_\F \leq \frac{1-R_{2r}}{4\sqrt{5}}\sigma_r(\widebar{\X})$ is also needed in Theorem \ref{th: local contraction general setting}.
 This condition essentially means that the signal strength at point $\widebar{\X}$ needs to dominate the noise.
 If $\widebar{\bepsilon} = \y - \cA(\widebar{\X})= 0$, then the aforementioned small residual condition holds automatically. \end{Remark}